 Financial aid & cutting costs

 The final critical element to a safe and successful restart is continued government financial and regulatory support, regulatory alleviation and cost reduction across the value chain.
-The $173 billion of financial support provided by governments has been a lifeline for many airlines.
+The approximately $200 billion in financial support provided by governments has been a lifeline for many airlines.
 Significant cash burn is expected to continue well into 2021 and demand is not expected to recover to 2019 levels until at least 2024.
 Continued support to stabilize the industry will be needed.
 Critically, this must not further inflate the industry’s debt burden which has increased by over 50% to $651 billion.

 Airlines are drastically cutting costs but revenues continue to fall faster.
 This is putting more aviation jobs at risk.
 The industry must live within the means of drastically reduced revenues.
-In particular, It is imperative that airports and air navigation service providers avoid cost increases to fill gaps in budgets that are dependent on pre-crisis traffic levels.
+In particular, it is imperative that airports and air navigation service providers avoid cost increases to fill gaps in budgets that are dependent on pre-crisis traffic levels.
 And, regulatory alleviations, including slot allocation waivers (80-20 “use it or lose it” rule), must be continued until a normalization is achieved.

 For more information